jamesdanedu/chronoSense/README.md

 Apache License 2.0

 # About
 ChronoSense was developed at St. Mary's Edenderry, Co Offaly  to support hands-on STEM education across multiple disciplines.
-By combining affordable Microbit technology with accessible data collection tools, ChronoSense makes scientific experimentation more accessible to students.RetryClaude can make mistakes.
-Please double-check responses.
+By combining affordable Microbit technology with accessible data collection tools, ChronoSense makes scientific experimentation more accessible to students.